-You can find the deployed status of a dashboard under the versions menu on the left panel.
-Your dashboard is healthy when its status, shown just below the dasboard, is In Progress: Running.
+You can find the deployed status of a dashboard under the versions dropdown, just above the dashboard content.
+Your dashboard is healthy when its status is In Progress: Running.
 If your application code has errors, the version status will change to In Progress: Error.

-You can delete versions of your dashboard by selecting More Options on the left panel and clicking on the Delete button.
+You can delete versions of your dashboard from this page.
 Deleting the last version of a dashboard deletes the entire dashboard page.